mhmohona/portfolio/samples/Technical Reports.md

 ## Local Testing

-Before unleashing the package upon the world, I tested it using `conda build .`.
+Before releasing the package, I tested it using `conda build .`.
 This command ran without build errors.

 ## Joining the Community